csdropout1/eMemory/README.md

 # eMemory
-A little memory down Emory - all my relevant coursework for these last 4 years
+A little memory down Emory - all my relevant coursework for these last 4 years (coding only)